Revoice Pro is a stand-alone program which uses multiple methods for integrating with DAWs.

-- Audio Suite Link, Quick APT and Quick Doubler:- for Pro Tools 10 and below.
+- Audio Suite Link, Quick APT and Quick Doubler plug-ins for Pro Tools 10 and below.

-- Revoice Pro VST3 Link:- for Cubase, Nuendo, Studio One, and others
+- VST3 for Cubase, Nuendo, Studio One, and others

-- Revoice Pro AU Link:- for Logic Pro and other DAWs using AU plug-ins.
+- AU for Logic Pro and other DAWs using AU plug-ins.

 Audio Transfers Using OS File System

-- Fast Copy and Paste or Drag and Drop:- for some DAWs including Cubase, Nuendo, Logic Pro, Studio 1, etc.
+- Fast Copy and Paste or Drag and Drop:- for some DAWs including Cubase, Nuendo, Logic Pro, Studio One, etc.

-- Import / Export .wav files:- All DAWs
+- Import / Export .wav files for all DAWs

 - More details are given in the Revoice Pro User Guide and Video Tutorials.